emacs-mirror/emacs/mps/manual/source/glossary/s.rst

         only when a collection function is called.

-        This means that mutator need not ensure that :term:`formatted objects <formatted object>` are always :term:`scannable
-        <scan>`, as long as it makes them scannable before the
+        This means that mutator need not ensure that :term:`formatted objects` are always :term:`scannable <scan>`, as long as it makes them scannable before the collector runs.
-        collector runs.

         .. opposite:: :term:`asynchronous garbage collector`.